Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Introduction

-Although MHD on $S^2$ is our main concern, the semidirect product approach covers a large variety of dynamical systems arising in mathematical physics \cite{HMR,ThMo2000}.
-Among them are: \begin{itemize} \item the Kirchhoff equations \cite{ArnKh,KhMisMod,Kir,VD}, describing a rigid body moving in an ideal fluid, as a Lie--Poisson system on the dual of $\mathfrak{e}(3)=\mathfrak{so}(3)\ltimes\mathbb{R}^{3}$; \item the barotropic Euler equations describing the motion of a compressible fluid \cite{KhMisMod,MRW}, as a Lie--Poisson system on the dual of $\mathfrak{s}=\mathfrak{X}(M)\ltimes C^{\infty}(M)$; \item Hazeltine's equations describing magnetized plasma \cite{Holm,Haz,HazHolm}. \end{itemize} These and other examples underline the need for structure preserving numerical methods for Lie--Poisson systems of semidirect product Lie algebras.
+Although MHD on $\mathrm{S}^2$ is our main concern, the semi-direct product approach covers a large variety of dynamical systems arising in mathematical physics \cite{HMR,ThMo2000}.
+Among them are: \begin{itemize} \item the Kirchhoff equations \cite{ArnKh,KhMisMod,Kir,VD}, describing a rigid body moving in an ideal fluid, as a Lie--Poisson system on the dual of $\mathfrak{e}(3)=\mathfrak{so}(3)\ltimes\mathbb{R}^{3}$; \item the barotropic Euler equations describing the motion of a compressible fluid \cite{KhMisMod,MRW}, as a Lie--Poisson system on the dual of $\mathfrak{s}=\mathfrak{X}(M)\ltimes C^{\infty}(M)$; \item Hazeltine's equations describing magnetized plasma \cite{Holm,Haz,HazHolm}. \end{itemize} 2-D MHD together with these and other examples underline the need for structure preserving numerical methods for Lie--Poisson systems of semi-direct product Lie algebras.

+The paper is organized as follows.
+In section~\ref{sec:mhd_vorticity} we give the vorticity formulation for the 2-D MHD equations.
+This formulation is the basis for the spatial discretization given in section~\ref{sec:spatial_discretization}, together with convergence results for the discretized Casimirs.
+Temporal Lie--Poisson discretizations are then derived and analysed in section~\ref{sec:temporal_discretization}.
+The framework is extended to Hazeltine's equations in section~\ref{sec:hazeltine}, and to the Kirchhoff equations in section~\ref{sec:kirchhoff_equations}.
+Numerical examples are given in section~\ref{sec:numerical_simulations}.